slqdk/NoteControl/docs/frontend.md

 The browser-side React + TypeScript SPA.
-Read this when you're touching routes, the top bar, the properties panel, sticky notes, RSS blocks, the startpage, settings, or the appearance system.
+Read this when you're touching routes, the top bar, the properties panel, sticky notes, RSS blocks, dashboards, settings, or the appearance system.
 The editor itself, slash menu, daily-note formatting, and tree behaviour are documented in [notes.md](notes.md).